Delhi chief secy asks implementing agencies to check factors contributing to pollution by Nov 13

 The chief secretary also asked the Delhi Pollution Control Committee to close down polluting industries.
 Dev directed the Department of Industries and municipal corporations to shut down industries in non-conforming areas, and DISCOMS and DJB to disconnect their power and water supply.

-MCDs, PWD and DSIIDC have been directed to ensure greening and paving of roadsides and other vacant patches, filling of potholes, mechanized road sweeping, water sprinkling and night patrolling.
-"Special measures to be taken for preventing dust pollution in the Shahjahanabad redevelopment area," Dev told PWD.
+MCDs, PWD and DSIIDC have been directed to ensure greening and paving of road sides and other vacant patches, filling of potholes, mechanised road sweeping, water sprinkling and night patrolling.
+"Special measures to be taken for preventing dust pollution in Shahjahanabad redevelopment area," Dev told PWD.

 The chief secretary also asked Delhi Police to prevent dumping of C&D waste, garbage and plastic waste and provide protection to all enforcement teams.
 Divisional commissioners have been asked to deploy 700 civil defense volunteers and environment marshals to assist these teams.